Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. versionadded:: 2.5

 ..
-TODO clarify that this is specifit to OT-2 (Flex always pauses when door open) or remove this section if OT-2 will also always pause in the future
+TODO clarify that this is specific to OT-2 (Flex always pauses when door open) or remove this section if OT-2 will also always pause in the future

 Monitor Robot Door
 ==================